shoma-mano/chibinuxt/docs/src/part-2/050-split-into-packages.md

 main().catch(console.error)
 ```

-we use tsx for shebang in `bin.ts` for now to execute typescript directly from playground.
+we use bun for shebang in `bin.ts` for now to execute typescript directly from playground.

 ## Change App.vue path and pages directory path